cvat-ai/cvat/site/content/en/docs/for-users/installation_automatic_annotation.md

 ---
-title: "Semi-automatic and Automatic Annotation"
+title: 'Semi-automatic and Automatic Annotation'
-linkTitle: "Semi-automatic and Automatic Annotation"
+linkTitle: 'Semi-automatic and Automatic Annotation'
 weight: 5
-description: "This page provides information about the installation of components needed for semi-automatic and automatic annotation"
+description: 'This page provides information about the installation of components needed for semi-automatic and automatic annotation'
 ---

 > **⚠ WARNING: Do not use `docker-compose up`**